DeepRegNet/DeepReg/docs/doc_data_loader.md

    - `unconstrained`: no constraint on the image index as long as the two images are different.

+Therefore, each epoch generates the same number of image pairs as the number of groups, where all groups will be first shuffled and iterated.
+The `intra_group_option` is useful in implementing temporal-order sensitive sampling strategy.

+#### Inter-group

+To form image pairs, the group and image are sampled sequentially at two stages,

+1. Sample the first group, from which the moving image will be sampled.
+2. Sample the second group, from which the fixed image will be sampled.
+3. Sample an image from the first group as moving image.
+4. Sample an image from the second group as fixed image.

-Assuming there are G groups, each epoch generates G pairs where all groups will be first shuffled and iterated as the group of moving image.
+Therefore, each epoch generates the same number of image pairs as the number of groups, where all groups will be first shuffled and iterated.

 #### Mixed